thechriskent/csrShim/Examples/Custom XML/README.md

 #Extending csrShim for Custom XML (JSLink)

-The sample code and the tutorial write-up demonstrate how to extended csrShim to use Client Side Rendering (CSR) with custom XML feeds.
+The sample code and the tutorial write-up demonstrate how to extend csrShim to use Client Side Rendering (CSR) with custom XML feeds.

 By the end of the tutorial, you should know:
 - How to create a simple XSL Wrapper